pixeloven/pixeloven/NOTES.md

     * create a common package for core deps and basic server setup
     * clean up webpack middleware and see what can be merged, forked and moved into this section
     * improve dev server so it can go under this section instead of the other way around
+* Remove commitcitizen from PO (maybe from pixeloven/srr as well)
+    * Then just name space our commitlint better

 ## After v6 Release
 * Workflow